web3/web3.js/docs/docs/guides/smart_contracts/index.md

 1. **ABI (Application Binary Interface):** The ABI tells the `Contract` how to format calls and transactions so that the contract can understand them.

 :::tip
-If you do not know how to get the contract ABI, we recommend you to check the Step 4 at the [Deploying and Interacting with Smart Contracts](./deploying_and_interacting_with_smart_contracts#step-4-compile-the-solidity-code-using-the-solidity-compiler-and-get-its-abi-and-bytecode) tutorial.
-And to look into the guide: [Infer Contract Types from JSON Artifact](./infer_contract_types_guide/).
+If you do not know how to get the contract ABI, we recommend you to check the Step 4 at the [# Step 4: Deploying and Interacting with Smart Contracts](./smart_contracts_guide/#step-4-compile-the-solidity-code-using-the-solidity-compiler-and-get-its-abi-and-bytecode) tutorial.
+And to look into the guide: [Infer Contract Types from JSON Artifact](./infer_contract_types).
 :::

 2. (optional) **Contract Address:** The Ethereum address at which your contract is deployed.
 If the contract is not deployed yet, do not pass a second parameter or pass `undefined` to it.